Understanding Cochlear Implants

 - support from their caretakers, teachers, and school programs to help them develop hearing skills

 younger than age 5.
-In a recent study, children who received a cochlear implant before the age of 18 months experienced vast improvement in their ability to hear, speak, and learn.
+In a recent study, children who received a cochlear implant before the age of 18 months had vast improvement in their ability to hear, speak, and learn.
 (Older children who lose their hearing after they have developed the ability to speak can also be helped by a cochlear implant.)

 involved in intensive speech therapy and oral communication programs